StyraInc/rego-style-guide/README.md

 Unification was used extensively in older versions of OPA, and following that, in the policy examples provided in the OPA documentation, blogs, and elsewhere.
-With the assignment and comparison operators now available for use in any context, there is generally few reasons to use the unification operator in modern Rego.
+With the assignment and comparison operators now available for use in any context, there are generally few reasons to use the unification operator in modern Rego.

-One notable exception is when matching e.g. the path of a request (as presented in array form), where you'll want to do both comparison and assignment to variables from the path components:
+One notable exception is when matching for example, the path of a request (as presented in array form), where you'll want to do both comparison and assignment to variables from the path components:

 ```rego
 # Using unification - compact but clear